emcuttsy/monoglot-anxiety/content/english/blog/what-is-comprehensible-input-here-s-what-language-learners-should-know.md

 So go ahead memorize verb charts all you want, but your brain would probably prefer if you heard that verb in its various forms in context a few thousand times and let it put two-and-two together on its own.

-### Is comprehensible input the same thing as language immersion?
+### Is comprehensible input the same thing as immersion?

 Comprehensible input is not the same thing as immersion, though the two are certainly connected.